 All of these ramifications of harmful drug-nutrient and drug-drug interactions induce side effects, diseases, and higher mortality.

-Most shockingly, many dangerous medical drugs get unleashed on the public with the consent of the US government (Lehman & Loder, 2012; also see my discussion in Tougher Supplement Regulation: A Necessity Or Politics?).
+Most shockingly, many dangerous pharma drugs get unleashed on the public with the consent of the US government (Lehman & Loder, 2012; also see my discussion in Tougher Supplement Regulation: A Necessity Or Politics?).

 In their research paper (Lehman & Loder, 2012) the authors documented that even federally-sponsored clinical trials, showing evidence of ineffectiveness and harm about a particular drug, frequently never get published in the scientific literature, while those studies that find positive data about the same drug do.
 The outcome, of course, is the widespread clinical availability of high-risk (very toxic) drugs, unbeknownst to the public and most doctors (Lehman & Loder, 2012).